 Running a Manual Process from Automation Processes

-An FYI administrators, or a user in a User Group that has Permissions enabled for Automations, can run any Manual process from Automation - Processes.
+An FYI administrator, or a user in a User Group that has Permissions enabled for Automations, can run any Manual process from Automation - Processes.
 You can run a draft or an active process.

 - Edit the process from Automation - Processes.

 For a process with a Client Filter, a list of Clients displays as per the Filter with a count of the number of clients it will run for.